Benchmarking Quantum Computers via Protocols, Comparing IBM's Heron vs IBM's Eagle: The Protocols

 \subsubsection{Teleportation, Super-dense coding and Entanglement swapping}

-The rest of the protocols are well known and thoroughly explained in the previous paper.
+The rest of the protocols are well-known and thoroughly explained in the previous paper.
 In this work we have used all of them, while only the newer generation of IBM's quantum computers, Heron, managed to demonstrate quantum advantage when performing them as we'll present in sections \ref{sec:mod_brisbane_results_single_and_pairs} and \ref{sec:kinsgton_results}.